justwes2/gcp_developer/gcp_dev.md

     - CaaS: GCE, autoscaling, failover, etc managed
     - PaaS: Cloud Functions, all ops managed by platform, infinitely scalable
 - Portability vs. platform-specific design: As a rule, the more a solution is 'managed', the less portable it is.
 VMs move as images across providers fairly well, but Serverless Functions must be rewritten to accommodate the specific CSP.
 Containers are an interesting case- the container itself is designed to be portable, and K8s should be portable by design.
 (Not enough exposure to validate)
-- Evaluating different services and technologies:TODO wow this is frustratingly vague.
-Things to look for:
+- Evaluating different services and technologies: Things to look for:
     - Level of mgmt: as services are more managed, it decreases ops workload.
 However, sometimes this sacrifices flexibility for more specialized configuration.
-(I.e. a managed DB service patches according to the service's schedule, not when the app is ready to support(not a great ex, but that's the idea))
+(I.e. a managed DB service patches according to the service's schedule, not when the app is ready to support(not a great ex, but that's the idea)
     - Cost: TCO, managed services can be more expensive, but *can* deliver more value.
     - HA/DR/Failover options: is the tech regional?
 Can it support multiregional solutions?
 How much of that is managed
 - Operating system versions and base runtimes of services: